6th Expanded Access Programmes World Congress 2024 Europe

 • Sustaining purposeful patient engagement across the lifecycle of medicines

-• How should societies address a request for a single patient in need when a drug is not being made broadly available?
+• How should societies address a request for a single patient in need when a drug is not being made broadly

 • Could sponsors or governments ethically say yes to one person and no to others?